twitch-js/twitch-js/.github/PULL_REQUEST_TEMPLATE.md

 ## Types of changes

 <!--
-  What types of changes does your code introduce to TwitchJS? _Put an `x` in the boxes that apply and remove those that do not apply_ -->
+  What types of changes does your code introduce to TwitchJS?
+Put an `x` in the boxes that apply and remove those that do not apply.
+-->

 - [ ] Bugfix (non-breaking change that fixes an issue)